1jonathang/Messenger/README.md

 I spent many hours debugging why the realtime functionality was not working correctly, reading lots of documentation from Redis, Pusher, date-fns, TailwindCSS.

 Additionally from learning many technical skills from this project, I also learned patience and that growth comes with time.
-Things like these take weeks and months to put into a finished product, and in my case it also takes lots of reading and looking through
+Things like these take weeks and months to put into a finished product, as well as lots of reading and looking through
 every letter of your code.

 ## Features